eidsheim98/latex-symbol/readme.md

 You can the press either N or Y, depending on if you found the symbol you were looking for or not

+### Other usage
+You can also search using a symbol, or a keyword in the comment text.
+More search capabilities are underway.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.